wellyshen/use-places-autocomplete/README.md

 The search result of Google Maps Places API, which contains the following properties:

-- `loading: boolean` - indicates the status of a request is pending or has completed.
-It's useful for displaying a loading indicator for user.
+- `loading: boolean` - indicates the status of a request is pending or has been completed.
+It's useful for displaying a loading indicator for the user.
-- `status: string` - indicates the status of API response, which has these [values](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlacesServiceStatus).
+- `status: string` - indicates the status of the API response, which has these [values](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlacesServiceStatus).
 It's useful to decide whether we should display the dropdown or not.
 - `data: array` - an array of suggestion objects each contains all the [data](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service#AutocompletePrediction).

 #### setValue

 Set the `value` of the input element.
-Use case below.
+Use the case below.

 ```js
 import usePlacesAutocomplete from "use-places-autocomplete";